 3. Targeting Cookies.
 Our advertising partners or other third party partners may use these types of cookies to deliver advertising that is relevant to your interests.
 These cookies can remember that your device has visited a site or service, and may also be able to track your device’s browsing activity on other sites or services other than The Online Advertising Guide.
 This information may be shared with organizations outside The Online Advertising Guide, such as advertisers and/or advertising networks to deliver the advertising, and to help measure the effectiveness of an advertising campaign, or other business partners for the purpose of providing aggregate Service usage statistics and aggregate Service testing.

-4. Functionality Cookies.
+4. Included Services.
 The Online Advertising Guide do not use this type of cookies, but just so you know: these cookies allow sites/services to remember how you’re logged in, when you logged in or out, and possibly anything you’ve done on a site while logged in.
 The information these cookies collect may be anonymous, and they are not used to track your browsing activity on other sites or services.